-Your commit message should have a one-line description that summarize the change and optionally a more detailed description of what the changes imply.
-An example from the commit history.
+Your commit message should have a one-line description that summarizes the change and optionally a more detailed description of what the changes imply.
+An example from the commit history:

 improve warning when using generic property of string type in query Fixes BZDNG-204

 The one-liner and the detailed description are separated by an empty line.
 The reason for this format is that the one-line description will be used as the subject line for the patches generated by format-patch and the ones sent to the commit mailing lists.
-People can quickly see if the change is of interest to that they can savely ignore the e-mail.
+People can quickly see if the change is of interest so that they can safely ignore the e-mail.

 .. autofunction:: ost.io.LoadPDB